 (P62L17)

 The procedure for multiple RSF transmissions in a slot is divided into three phases, the control phase, the ranging phase, and the measurement report phase.
 In the control phase, RSF transmissions are scheduled to have the RSF transmission timing of each responder.
 In the ranging phase, the initiator sends (SYNC + SFD) packet of UWB or poll Compact frame of NB to trigger RSF transmission.
 After that, multiple RSF transmissions occur from the responders to the initiator in the slot.
 The measurement report phase delivers ranging results from the responders to the initiator.
-Responders may send Ranging report Compact frames to the initiator to conduct this phase.
+Responders may send Ranging report Compact frames to the initiator or initiator can send report to initiators to conduct this phase.

 10.38.9.4.3 Multiple RSF transmissions in a slot without NB assist

 The operation of multiple RSF transmissions in a slot without NB assist is presented in Figure 41.

-Control phase is conducted in the UWB channel by transmitting a Data frame that carries the Scheduling IE , (10.31.9.10) In the ranging phase, one (SYNC + SFD) only packet is transmitted to trigger multiple RSF transmissions.
-In the measurement report phase the ranging reports are sent in the UWB channel from the responders to the initiator.
+Control phase starts in the UWB channel by transmitting a UWB frame that carries One-to-many Poll Compact Frame or the Scheduling IE (10.31.9.10) by initiator.
+This UWB frame may include slot scheduling information and RSF allocation of responders (i.e., ranging slot 0 in Figure 41).
+For this UWB, the Scheduling List Type field value is set to 4 when the Scheduling IE is used.
+After receiving the UWB frame, the responder replies with the UWB frame that carries One-to-many Response Compact Frame or MMRC IE to the initiator (i.e., ranging slot 1 and 2 in Figure 41).

+In the ranging phase, the UWB MMS packet including the initial SYNC+SFD fragment, as per Figure 176, is transmitted to trigger multiple RSF transmissions.
+In the ranging slot 3, the initiator transmits one (SYNC + SFD) fragment to trigger multiple RSF transmissions.
+If responder receives the (SYNC + SFD) fragment of the initiator, after AIFS the responders reply with RSF as allocated by the scheduling IE in the control phase.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: